michaelrsweet/mmd/mmdutil.md

 - "--front FILENAME.md" specifies front matter for the output.
 - "--help" shows program usage.
 - "--man SECTION" produces man page output for the specified section.
+- "--no-title" disables the title page for HTML output.
 - "--toc LEVELS" produces a table of contents with the specified number of levels.
 - "--version" shows the program version.